 Support Network for Battered Women works toward the elimination of domestic violence in Santa Clara County.

-RFC is a 501(c)(3) non-profit organization recycling old mobile cell phones, digital cameras, iPods and wireless recycling benefiting charities and the environment.
+RFC is an organization for recycling mobile cell phones, digital cameras, iPods, iPads and wireless recycling benefiting charities and the environment.

 - Donate Cell Phones - Recycle your cell phone for charity

 Donate cell phones to worthy causes in your area.
 Your used cell phone donation can make a difference!